 Screening - the process of identifying whether a project, plan or programme should be subject to strategic environmental assessment, environmental impact assessment, appropriate assessment or a Habitats Regulations Appraisal.

 Appendix 3: Sustainability Assessment

-Table sets out the comments within the Sustainability Appraisal that are made in respect to biodiversity and habitats.
+The following table sets out the comments within the Sustainability Appraisal to the SCAAP Issues and Options document that are made in respect to biodiversity and habitats.